eclipse-iceoryx/iceoryx/doc/error-handling.md

 2) A port requested by an application cannot be provided due to e.g. resource exhaustion.

 ### SEVERE
 RouDi may continue but applications may be compromised or the functionality reduced.
-Leads to a error log entry (LogErr) and assert, terminating execution in Debug Mode.
+Leads to an error log entry (LogErr) and assert, terminating execution in Debug Mode.
 The handler must return to be able to continue execution in Release Mode.
 In the application continue according to a customizable configuration.

 **Example:**
 A message queue is overflowing and messages are lost.
 RouDi can continue but lost data may affect applications.

 ### FATAL
 RouDi cannot continue and will shut down.
-Leads to a error log entry (LogErr), assert and std::terminate, terminating execution in Debug and Release Mode.
+Leads to an error log entry (LogErr), assert and std::terminate, terminating execution in Debug and Release Mode.
 Before calling terminate, a 3rd party error is informed (if configured).
 The handler is not required to return here (since this may not be always possible or reasonable).
 The reporting code should still try to proceed to a safe state if possible in order to improve testability in case of such errors.